aselshall/fact/README.md

 Supporting material for "Balancing AI-assisted learning and traditional assessment: The FACT assessment in environmental data science education"

 ### Data
-Check the above folder for raw data and Python codes for data processing.
+Check the above folder `ai-paper` for raw data and Python codes for data processing.

 ### Useful links
 These are direct links to materials cited in the paper: